A list of our favorite books and blogs that have female leads and authors, and/or that address topics that are important to many women and girls.

 Women’s History & Research

 The world’s largest collection of books, toys and movies for smart, confident, and courageous girls.
+25 Children’s Books on Women in Politics

 Provides the tools and resources to help young people rethink leadership and refocus the picture, because if a girl can’t imagine a woman leader, how can she become one?
 And if a boy sees only men in leadership roles, what will convince him to support aspiring women leaders?

-The Center for American Women and Politics (CAWP) created this project to inspire girls and young women to follow in the footsteps of women leaders, past and present.
+CAWP created this project to inspire girls and young women to follow in the footsteps of women leaders, past and present.
 Making women’s political leadership visible to America’s youth will help both boys and girls grow up with more inclusive ideas about who can lead.

 Local / Regional Programs for Girls